Phantom1003/obsidian-slide-note/README.md

 - better pdf hover preview
 - graphic annotation support
 - per-file frontmatter configuration
-- performance optimization for huge pages
+- performance optimization for the huge number of pages
 - automatic rerender when the pdf file has been modified

 ## Grammar